UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/untested.md

 Start split screen and see what results you get.
 If the game responds to any input, you have tricked it into thinking it's in the foreground.

-If keyboard input isn't working at this point, try enabling `Send raw keyboard`, `Hook GetKeyState for WASD keys` and `Hook GetAsyncKeyState`.
+If keyboard input isn't working at this point, try enabling `Send raw keyboard`, `Hook GetKeyState for all keys`, `Hook GetAsyncKeyState` and

 When testing mouse input, there are a few components that need to work: Camera in first person games, clicking in first person, moving the mouse in menus, clicking in menus and whether the game distinguishes mouse devices.
 Make sure to test each one after changing options.

 If you find that the game is confused where the mouse pointer is (ie it keeps moving towards the real Windows mouse cursor), try enabling `Filter mouse input messages from Windows`.
 Disable this if it doesn't work, as it can cause issues.

-If you want to use controllers, make sure to enable `Hook XInput for gamepads`
+If you want to use controllers, make sure to enable `Hook XInput for gamepads`.
+If you want to use more than 4 controllers, enable the `DInput to XInput translation` hook.
+If a game uses DirectInput for controller input (mostly only games from the early 2000s will), you will need the use the DirectInput start up hook in the Utility tab to launch the game.

 If the game uses raw input and isn't responding to any mouse input, try enabling `Send raw mouse input`.
 Make sure anything related to raw input is turned on in the game's options.
 This isn't recommended unless necessary, since it has the worst performance.

 If the game is responding to multiple mice, try enabling `Filter raw input messages from Windows`.
+This can also help if the game isn't responding to any mouse input.

 If mouse input isn't working at this stage, it's likely that the game uses a legacy mouse input method.
 Make sure to ***disable*** anything to do with raw input, in the options and the game itself, and enable `Send normal mouse input`, `Hook GetCursorPos`, `Hook SetCursorPos` and `Use legacy input`. `Update absolute position flag in mouse move messages` is also highly recommended for legacy input, especially if you notice sudden jerks in movement.